Bitcoin vs Bitcoin Cash

 Both coins are very similar, but it's the differences that count.

 Bitcoin Cash is the result of a bitcoin fork.
-It is extremely similar in many ways to bitcoin, but Bitcoin Cash has a few important technical differences that make a big impact.
+It is extremely similar in many ways to bitcoin, but Bitcoin Cash has a few technical differences that make a big impact.

 What does block size mean?